mfateev/sdk-python/temporalio/contrib/crewai/DESIGN.md

 from crewai.memory.storage.ltm_sqlite_storage import LTMSQLiteStorage from crewai.knowledge.storage.knowledge_storage import KnowledgeStorage

+from temporalio.contrib.crewai._activities import CrewAIActivities

 @dataclass
 class CrewAIActivityConfig:
     """Configuration for CrewAI activities.

-    This configuration is passed to the worker and provides factories for creating the actual LLM and storage instances used in activities.
+    This configuration is passed to CrewAIActivities and provides factories for creating the actual LLM and storage instances used in activities.
     """